 Retirement Planning Tips That Also Boost Longevity, According To Experts

-Planning for retirement beyond just basic food, clothing, and shelter needs is essential since your retirement lifestyle may ultimately determine your retirement success.
-Healthcare is often the elephant in the room when it comes to retirement planning, but this can both boost your financial retirement plan and, hopefully, your longevity.
-While, as per a study by RBC Wealth Management, 80% of Americans surveyed noted the cost of healthcare in retirement as a major concern, as high as 44% admitted that they've not included the potential cost of healthcare into their financial planning.
-People surveyed believed $2,700 per year was adequate for their needs as they age, however, as per Fidelity Investments annual Retiree Health Care Cost Estimate report, on average, a 65-year-old retiree should expect to spend as much $172,500 on healthcare over the course of their retirement.
+Planning for retirement beyond basic food, clothing, and shelter needs is essential since your retirement lifestyle may ultimately determine your retirement success.
+Healthcare is often the elephant in the room when it comes to retirement planning, but it can be an important factor when considering both your financials and your longevity.
+According to a 2023 report from RBC Wealth Management, 80% of respondents noted that the cost of healthcare in retirement was a major concern.
+However, despite this, 44% admitted that they had not actually factored in the potential cost of healthcare into their financial planning.
+While those surveyed believed that $2,700 per year would be adequate for their needs as they age, per Fidelity Investments' annual Retiree Health Care Cost Estimate report, on average, a 65-year-old retiree should expect to spend as much as $172,500 on healthcare over the course of their entire retirement.
+This would mean almost $7,000 annually for a 25 year retirement.

-When you retire can raise the possibility of you running out of money in retirement, but so can the unexpected and unplanned cost of medical expenses.
-For instance, as per SeniorLiving.org, the median cost of assisted living as of October 2025 is around $73,548 annually, with states like Alaska, Connecticut, and Delaware cresting easily over the $100,000 mark.
+When you retire can raise the possibility of you running out of money in retirement, but so can unexpected and unplanned medical expenses.
+For instance, per SeniorLiving.org, the median cost of assisted living, as of October 2025, was around $73,548 annually — with care in states like Alaska, Connecticut, and Delaware hitting over the $100,000 mark.

 Make more money before you retire